What is a buyer rebate?

 How does the process work?

-You’re searching for a home and find some several that you’re interested in.
-Next, you contact us, as your Buyer’s agent, and email the list of homes to us.
+Search for your ideal home.
+Contact us, as your Buyer’s agent, then email a list of several homes to us.
 We would then contact the listing agent and help schedule the showings.
 When you wish to make an offer, we will draw up the offer in electronic format and send it to you for your review and discussion if needed.
 You sign the offer, we send it to the listing agent and begin the negotiating process.
-After you and the seller come to terms we are there to assist you from start to finish just like a full-service Realtor.
+We are there to assist you from start to finish just like a full-service Realtor after you and the seller come to terms.

 More Important points to remember: